What Happens to Google News Archive Now?

 What are the Alternatives to Google News Archive?

 Fortunately, most major governments are involved in digitizing historic newspapers.
 The Chronicling America project from the US Library of Congress and the Trove project from the National Library of Australia are two prominent examples.
-Both are excellent resources for genealogists and incidentally both of these massive databases can be conveniently searched using our free genealogy search engine.
+Both are excellent resources for genealogists and incidentally both of these massive databases can be conveniently searched using the Genealogy Search Engine (in addition to dozens of other newspaper websites including the Google News Archive).

 In the long term, we should see more historic newspaper content going online.
 In the short term, however, with the elimination of such a large player in the space it is likely that the rapid rate of digitization that genealogists have come to expect over the last couple of years will slow somewhat, especially for historic newspapers.